SwissClinicalTrialOrganisation/secuTrial_recipes/create_sae_notification/README.md

   * Title:  “STUDY-NAME: SAE Notification of Patient <ADD-ID>”
   * Deselect Lab-ID
   * Select Email
-  * Under “Form items” →  Questions → select Adverse Event→ Adverse Event Desription Make sure to push the “Add” button!
+  * Under “Form items” →  Questions → select Adverse Event→ Adverse Event Description Make sure to push the “Add” button!
 (This will deliver the AE description in your Email notification)
   * Attach forms as PDF: check “Own form”